antzGames/Godot-Universal-Settings-Plugin/README.md

 - Shadow resolution (unfortunately if you change the shadow resolution you need to tweak `shadow_bias`)
 - Shadow Filtering (direction and positional)
 - Model quality (`mesh_lod_threshold`)

-### Keybinds

-I have a keybind solution that was originally included in my settings screen.
-I removed it because it comes with so many headaches keeping it in sync with changes to the `Project` > `Project Settings` > `Input Map` configuration.

 ## Attribution And License